kensanata/just-halberds/Knives.md

 lycanthropes would remain, however.

-Claudia wants a second plot line that ties in with fungi and thinks of giant flies feasting on fungi, the flies being protected by the toad priests of Tsathoggua, .
+Claudia wants a second plot line that ties in with fungi and thinks of giant flies feasting on fungi and the flies being protected by the toad priests of Tsathoggua.
+What are the fungi going to do?
+They take their grievances to the Naga of Darkest Night, a snake spirit who controls goblin assassins, spider sorcerers and shape-shifting ghouls.
+And so a slow war starts.

+To link the threads, Claudia decides that the elves resent the naga making its moves and they start blocking its agents.
+The goblin assassins put pressure on the labyrinth goblins so the devil starts opposing the naga.
+Does that mean, the elves and the devil are now on the same side?
+Let’s play to find out!

 ## Reading material